Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Results: Preparation of product and bracelet states

 \subsection{Product state preparation}

-The walk parameters for the target $z^{\rm half}$ and $z^{\rm MIS}$ products states are obtained through ideal simulation of a quantum walk generator, that is, a walk without Rydberg interactions, blockade violations, and finite rise times.
+The walk parameters for the target $z^{\rm half}$ and $z^{\rm MIS}$ product states are obtained through ideal simulation of a quantum walk generator, that is, a walk without Rydberg interactions, blockade violations, and finite rise times.
 They are then directly transferred, with no further optimization, to the time-dependent Rydberg Hamiltonian as described above.
-The local phasor unitary (see \cref{eq:product_state_phasor}) is encoded into a minimum-duration triangle pulse with a $50$ns rise and fall time commensurate with the constraints of Aquila \cite{wurtz2023aquila}, and a peak value of $\Delta_\text{max} = \phi/50$ns$\leq$ 62 rad/$\mu$s.
+The local phase separator (see \cref{eq:product_state_phasor}) is encoded into a minimum-duration triangle pulse with a $50\,$ns rise and fall time commensurate with the constraints of Aquila \cite{wurtz2023aquila}, and a peak value of $\Delta_\text{max} = \phi/(50\,\text{ns}) \leq 62~\text{rad}~/\mu\text{s}$.

 In \cref{fig:4_product_state_all_platforms}, the $z^{\rm half}$ targets show higher scaling exponents for both the CTQW reference and noiseless emulation.
 Via \cref{eq:polynomial_speedup}, the CTQW fits correspond to effective polynomial speedup orders $n = \{8.17 \,[7.80\!-\!8.58],\; 15.3 \,[14.6\!-\!16.2],\; 53.1 \,[48.3\!-\!59.0]\}$, with emulation following closely at $p=1$ and $2$ with $n = \{8.15 \,[7.57\!-\!8.82],\; 15.1 \,[13.8\!-\!16.7]\}$, but diverging at $p=3$ with $n = 14.4 \,[13.2\!-\!15.7]$.
 On hardware, the same qualitative behavior is observed, albeit diminished: the scaling exponent increases from $p=1$ ($n = 3.70 \,[3.21\!-\!4.35]$) to $p=2$ ($n = 8.07 \,[6.69\!-\!10.1]$) but declines at depth $p=3$ ($n = 3.76 \,[3.15\!-\!4.66]$).